MohamedAbdElgni/ML-Stock-Ar-pred/README.md

 ## Soon

-    the app will be deployed on heroku and will be updated with more features and models-->
+    the app will be deployed on a Cloud and will be updated with more features and models-->

 1. Adding Trading Strategies to the app.
 2. Adding more models to the app.
 3. Adding more historical data to the app.
 4. Add a grid search to find the best parameters for the model for ever stock.
 5. Add a Crypto currency prediction section to the app.
+6. Add Hourly and minute data and predictions to the app.

-## Contuributing
+## Contributions

     Feel free to contribute to the app by adding more models or more features to the app. under Branch develop